aptech/docs/docs/cc/statistical-distributions.rst

 :doc:`../cdftruncnorm`             Computes the cumulative distribution function of the normal distibution over the interval from ``a`` to ``b``.
 :doc:`../cdfweibull`               Computes the cumulative distribution function for the Weibull distribution.
 :doc:`../cdfweibullinv`            Computes the Weibull inverse cumulative distribution function.
-:doc:`../erf`                      Computes Gaussian error function.
-:doc:`../erfc`                     Computes complement of Gaussian error function.
-:doc:`../erfccplx`                 Computes complement of Gaussian error function for complex inputs.
+:doc:`../erferfc`                  Computes the Gaussian error function, or its complement.
-:doc:`../erfcplx`                  Computes Gaussian error function for complex inputs.
+:doc:`../erfcplxerfccplx`          Computes the Gaussian error function for complex inputs or its complement.
 :doc:`../lncdfbvn`                 Computes natural log of bivariate Normal cdf.
 :doc:`../lncdfbvn2`                Returns log of cdfbvn of a bounded rectangle.
 :doc:`../lncdfmvn`                 Computes natural log of multivariate Normal cdf.